A Guide to Video Poker

 The Beginnings of Video Poker

 Video poker first arrived on the gambling scene in the mid-1970s, when emerging technology allowed developers to combine a solid state central processing unit with monitors.
-Their creation coincided with the earliest personal computers, but many of today’s video-poker players would no doubt find these decades-old artefacts virtually unrecognisable.
+Their creation coincided with the earliest personal computers, but many of today’s video-poker players would no doubt find these decades-old artifacts virtually unrecognizable.
 They might even seem unplayable.
 Still, video poker started to become a successful gaming option towards the end of the ‘70s: Si Redd’s Coin Machines (or SIRCOMA, as it was otherwise known) brought video poker to a bigger audience with their Draw Poker machine.
 This was released in ‘79, but more and more video poker games were created across the ‘80s, helping it to become a staple of brick-and-mortar casinos.
 In some ways, video poker could be seen as predecessors to online casinos – combining traditional games with the latest technology to create an entirely new experience.
 Video poker is now a common fixture at countless online casinos, and many different games are available.

 How is Video Poker Different to Traditional Poker